Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-where $L_{tot}$ is the combined luminosity of all of the EMBHs in the white dwarf producing radiation through nuclear decays and $\kappa $ is the conductivity of the white dwarf.
-We use the expression for $\kappa$ presented in \cite{Potekhin:1999yv} for a white dwarf made of equal parts carbon and oxygen, with a density profiles for 1.14 $M_{\odot}$ and 1 $M_{\odot}$ white dwarfs derived from equations presented in Appendix D of \cite{Fedderke_2020}.
+where $L_{tot}$ is the combined luminosity from all of the EMBHs in the WD, $\kappa $ is its conductivity, and $r$ is the distance from the center of the WD.
+We use the expression for $\kappa$ presented in Ref.\cite{Potekhin:1999yv} for a WD made of equal parts carbon and oxygen with the density profiles for 1.14 $M_{\odot}$ and 1 $M_{\odot}$ WDs derived in Ref.\cite{Fedderke_2020}.
+Two conditions must be met for convection to occur.
+First, there must be a region in the star which satisfies